 Will cannabis be legalised in the future?

-With the current coalition government in power, legalisation seems incredibly unlikely.
+Under the current government of Sebastian Kurz, legalisation seems highly improbable.
 In fact, signs suggest that some of the country’s progressive laws may be amended; for example, making it illegal to cultivate, sell or supply cannabis seeds.